mojocraftdojo/PubMed_chatbot_BioGPT/README.md

 - Enter a keyword or a seed query in the text box and press enter to receive gap-fill responses
 - When "Exploration mode" is turned on, new responses will be generated for each query rerun to explore more diverse and interesting answers

+### Live Tool URL :
+- This AI chatbot has been deployed to google cloud and currently hosted on GCP for demo purpose.
+You can try it out live at [here] (http://34.23.165.128:8501/)

 #### Example queries and answers :
  - Inflammation related gene include
  - FN1 vs CRC neoplasm